Ronnie Wood: Books, films and television appearances

 To date, Wood has three books to his credit: a short collection of autobiographical anecdotes titled The Works, illustrated with Wood's artwork, co-authored by Bill German and published in 1988; a limited-edition art book titled Wood on Canvas: Every Picture Tells a Story, published in 1998 by Genesis Publications; and his 2007 autobiography Ronnie, written in collaboration with his son-in-law Jack MacDonald and Jeffrey Robinson.

-In addition to numerous Faces and Rolling Stones concert films, broadcasts and documentaries, Wood performed alongside the Band, Bob Dylan, and many others in the finale of the documentary The Last Waltz, filmed in 1976.
+In addition to numerous Faces and Rolling Stones concert films, broadcasts and documentaries, Wood performed "I Shall Be Released" alongside the Band, Bob Dylan, and many others in the finale of the documentary The Last Waltz, filmed in 1976.
 He has made cameo appearances in feature films, including The Deadly Bees (1967), The Wild Life (1984) and 9½ Weeks (1986), as well as on television programs including The Rutles: All You Need Is Cash (1978).
 In October 2007, Wood appeared on the television motor show Top Gear, achieving a celebrity lap time of 1:49.4.

 On 17 October 2017, his autobiography Ronnie Wood: Artist was published.

 As a friend of Ronnie O'Sullivan, the snooker player, Wood starred in the eponymous documentary film Ronnie O'Sullivan: The Edge of Everything (2023).